 - Updates stakeholders on the status of the development of the software product and the budgets.

-- Evaluates constraints in a project to look for alternatives eases risks, and performs process re-engineering should it be required.
+- Evaluate constraints in a project to look for alternatives ease risks, and perform process re-engineering should it be required.

 - Resolving technical problems as they occur.

 - Notifies stakeholders regarding any concerns that are related to architecture.

 - Supervises and guides the team of developers.

 - Analyzes the impact on the organization that certain technical choices may have on the business processes of the client.

 - Does research on emerging technologies continuously and proposes changes to an existing architecture.